4D Human Body Capture from Egocentric Video via 3D Scene Grounding: Method

 Fitting SMPL-X human body model to each video frame will incur notable temporal inconsistency.
 Due to drastic camera motion, this problem is further amplified under egocentric scenarios.
-Here, we propose to use the empirical human dynamics priors to enforce temporal coherency on human body models in the world coordinate.
-Formally, we have the following energy function: { } where $J_{wb}^i$ is the 3D human body joints position at time step $i$, transformed in world coordinate as in Eq.\ \ref{eq:transformation}; $\rho_T$ is another robust Geman-McClure error function that accounts for possible outliers; and $w_J$ is confident score of 2D human keypoints estimation.
-As shown in Eq.~\ref{eq:motion}, we design this energy function to focus on body parts that do not have reliable 2D observation, due to the unique egocentric viewpoint.
+Here, we propose to use the empirical human dynamics priors to enforce temporal coherency on human body models in the world coordinates.
+Formally, we have the following energy function: { } where $V_{wb}^i$ is the 3D human body vertices at time step $i$, transformed in world coordinate as in Eq.\ \ref{eq:transformation}; $\rho_T$ is another robust Geman-McClure error function that accounts for possible outliers; and $w_v^i$ is the confidence score of 2D human keypoints estimation.
+As shown in Eq.~\ref{eq:motion}, we design this energy function to focus on body parts that do not have reliable 2D observations (caused by the unique egocentric viewpoint).
 Notably, we assume a zero acceleration motion prior.
-We show that this naive prior can effectively capture human motion in the outdoor environment.
+This naive prior was proven to be effective in capturing human motion in the outdoor environment~\cite{Arnab_2019_CVPR}.

-\subsubsection{Optimization}
+\subsection{Optimization}

 Putting everything together, we have the following energy function for our optimization method: